-This essay is the last of a three-part series on "Dawn of the Modern World".
-Read Part I, here.
-Part II, here.
+This essay is the last of a three-part series on “Dawn of the Modern World“.
+Read Part I, here, and part II, here.

 So far we have covered the major schism of the Mediterranean.
 Germanics in the West (whose Church retained the kultur of the Roman empire) and Arabs in the East (whose equivalent was Iranian).